J0wir/J0wir.github.io/_posts/2022-01-30-Cyberdefenders-DetectLog4j.md

 ![image](https://user-images.githubusercontent.com/95626414/151664061-862c95fe-36be-481e-90c8-e2ccadc66c03.png)

 ### Question 7 - What is the user mhasan password hint?
-The answer to this question can be found in the same view in <b>Autopsy</b> as used for question 6.
+The answer to this question can be found in the same <b>Autopsy</b> view as used for question 6.
 As shown in the picture below the password hint is: <b>https://www.linkedin.com/in/0xmohamedhasan/</b>
 ![image](https://user-images.githubusercontent.com/95626414/151664133-f38d79c8-f3e1-4345-a28a-2444e0f586c9.png)

 ### Question 8 - What is the version of the VMware product installed on the machine?